dimichelec/BeatSaberMan/README.md

 This C# Windows WPF app makes it easy to review the list of custom songs you currently have installed on Beat Saber, see play stats, fix a song that has bad beatmaps that won't load, and delete a song folder and its contents.

-* To install it on a Windows machine, run Installer/Debug/BeatSaberMan Windows x64 Installer.msi
+##### To install BeatSaberMan on a Windows machine, run Installer/Debug/BeatSaberMan Windows x64 Installer.msi

 ---
 # License